Cardikit/Cardikit/docs/developers/backend/migrations.md

 ⚠️ **Warning**: This will remove all data and tables.
 Use with caution in production environments.

+- See [Cli](./cli.html) for more information about CLI commands.
+- See [Config](./config.html) for more information about configuration files.

 ---

 ## 🛠️ Migration Base Class